Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Exponential Scaffold

 \begin{theorem} For $N_H>N_H^{crit}$, all fixed points are stable, with equal-volume basins of attraction that are maximally large, i.e., the basin size is of the order of the size of the Voronoi cell of each pattern, $\text{Vol}[\{-1,1\}^{N_H}]/C$, where $C=\binom{N_L}{k}$ is the number of predefined scaffold states. \end{theorem}

-While we prove this result in Appendix \ref{sec:app_basinsize}, the presence of large volume basins of attraction does not in itself imply robustness to perturbations.
-However, we additionally show that these basins are convex in Appendix \ref{apx:scaffoldconvex}, which then guarantees strong robustness to noise.
-We also note that the $k$-winners-take-all attractor dynamics of the label layer can recurrently maintain the stability at the retrieved state with an additional update equation of $l(t+\tau) = \topk[l(t)] = l(t)$ for $\tau\geq 1$.
-In this sense, the network is able to hold a retrieved state as a short-term memory, as in Hopfield networks.
+We prove this result in Appendix~\ref{sec:app_basinsize}.
+However, the presence of large volume basins of attraction alone does not guarantee robustness to perturbations.
+We show that these basins are convex in Appendix~\ref{apx:scaffoldconvex}, which then guarantees strong robustness to noise.
+We also note that the $\Top-k$ operation implemented as $k$-winners-take-all attractor dynamics can recurrently maintain the retrieved state over time.
+In this sense, the network is also able to hold a retrieved state as a short-term memory, as in Hopfield networks.

-Corresponding to Theorem \ref{thm:scaffoldFP}, we experimentally observe that this bipartite memory scaffold can denoise states with high accuracy once the number of hidden neurons exceeds a critical value $N_{H}^{crit}$.
-For a fixed value of $k$, this critical number appears to be approximately independent of the number of label neurons $N_L$ (Fig.~\ref{fig:mem_scaffold}b), and thus does not depend on the number of stored patterns $C=\binom{N_L}{k}$.
-For constant $k$, one can therefore increase $N_L$ (while $N_L<N_H$) to obtain a capacity that at fixed $N_H$ grows rapidly with $N_L$ and $k$ as $\binom{N_L}{k}\sim (N_L)^k$.
+Corresponding to Theorem~\ref{thm:scaffoldFP}, we experimentally observe that this bipartite memory scaffold can denoise states with high accuracy once the number of hidden neurons exceeds a critical value $N_{H}^{crit}(N_L,k)$.
+For a fixed value of $k$, this critical number varies weakly with the number of label neurons $N_L$ and approaches an $N_L$-independent constant $\widetilde{N}_H^{crit}$ in the limit of $N_L\gg k \gg 1$ (Fig.~\ref{fig:mem_scaffold}b, Appendix~\ref{apx:scaffoldproof}).
+Thus the critical number of hidden neurons can be considered to be independent of the number of stored patterns $C=\binom{N_L}{k}$ at constant $k$.
+One can therefore increase $N_L$ (while $N_L<N_H$) to obtain a capacity that at fixed $N_H$ grows rapidly with $N_L$ and $k$ as $\binom{N_L}{k}\sim (N_L)^k$.
 An even faster growth of large-basin scaffold states can be obtained by increasing the size of the label layer while holding the activity density ($d = k/N_L$) fixed (Fig.~\ref{fig:mem_scaffold}c).
 This results in a capacity that grows exponentially as $\binom{N_L}{k}\sim \exp(d N_L)$.
-Attaining this exponential growth in capacity requires an increase in $k$, which subsequently requires a corresponding linear increase in $N_H^{crit}$ (Fig. \ref{fig:appendix_memscaffold}c).
+Attaining this exponential growth in capacity requires an increase in $k$, which subsequently requires a corresponding linear increase in $\widetilde{N}_H^{crit}$ (Fig.~\ref{fig:appendix_memscaffold}c, Appendix~\ref{apx:scaffoldproof}).